 Preserving Your Jaw Bone after Extraction

-Removal of teeth is sometimes necessary because of pain, infection, bone loss, or due to a fracture in the tooth.
+Tooth extraction becomes necessary due to pain, infection, bone loss, or a fracture in the tooth.
 The bone that holds the tooth in place (the socket) is often damaged by disease and/or infection, resulting in a deformity of the jaw after the tooth is extracted.
-In addition, when teeth are extracted the surrounding bone and gums can shrink and recede very quickly, resulting in unsightly defects and a collapse of the lips and cheeks.
+In addition, when the teeth are extracted, the surrounding bone and gums can shrink and recede very quickly, resulting in unsightly defects and a collapse of the lips and cheeks.

 Benefits of Socket Preservation